prasannavl/dfi-emissions-handler-bot/README.md

 ## Notes

 - All the logic is contained in `main.ts` and `impl.ts`
-  - Everything is just the framework for setting things up.
+  - Everything else is just the framework scaffolds.
   - `DfiCli` proxies `defi-cli` and support for common items are built-in.
   - `DfiCli.setEvmProvider` sets the ethers context for EVM RPC that can be accessed through `DfiCli.evm`